-2016 – We want to hear from you.
-Please, post your reflections about the sessions and other experiences you have had here during our annual meeting in San Francisco.
+2017 – We want to hear from you.
+Please, send us your reflections about the sessions and other experiences you had during our annual meeting in New Jersey.

 In 1987, the second Roundtable organizers asked participants to reflect on their experience of the meeting.
 From the forty participants, twenty-five responded.
 This PDF file has the scanned responses.
 Participant insights are valuable not only for history; many are still relevant today.

 Y2K was a year of special reflection on the history and heritage of the Roundtable.
 The meeting used a variation of the Search Conference process facilitated by Don de Guerre.
 The outcome was a set of ‘Bright Ideas’ about Governance, Roundtable meeting design, and Core Values.
 Interestingly, many of these have come to be adopted.

 After a year when the Roundtable had to be rescued from the “ashes”, the community had its ‘Phoenix’ experience in nearby Scottsdale, Arizona.
 This is the report on the design of a “new work” Roundtable with “the central purpose of research, learning, and practice to create better places to work and places that work better”.